johnperry-math/AoC2025/README.md

 The elves have such crack programmers writing the cafeteria's inventory software that they can't figure out which ingredients are spoiled and which are fresh.

-In part 1, you identify the fersh ingredients.
+In part 1, you identify the fresh ingredients.

 In part 2, you determine how many fresh ingredients are possible.